Tracking Hurricane Ian: The Benefits of Remote Sensing and SAR

 See Through CLOUDS and NIGHT SKIES WITH SAR

-Hurricane Ian is set to be one of the costliest US catastrophe events on record, with projections that the storm could cost insurers up to $57 billion and the National Flood Insurance Program up to $10 billion.
+Hurricane Ian was one of the costliest US catastrophe events on record, with projections that the storm could cost insurers up to $57 billion and the National Flood Insurance Program up to $10 billion.
 It has been described as Southwest Florida's 'Hurricane Andrew', another reminder that a monster event can occur in an otherwise relatively quiet North Atlantic storm season.

 Hurricane Ian's Three Landfalls